NorthStarUAS/Simulator/README.md

   that is needed to create a realistic flight simulation from the best fit model (aka the **A** matrix.)

+## Quick note on delta t (time interval between states.)

+One requirement of this system is that the state vectors must have a fixed/constat time update rate (dt).
+This time interval is cooked into the state transition matrix.
+This value is determined from the input data and saved with the model.
+The simulation must be updated at this same rate to run in real time.

 ## Limitations / Disclaimers

 This system is not a perfect or complete answer to creating flight